kr-rajnish/ns-texlaculture-assignment/README.md

 Deployed Link:- https://darling-meringue-ffc3a0.netlify.app/

+For run :- npi i
+comand for run:- npm reu dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: